-6.1 Coordination of Services for Foster Youth for Court and Community Schools Effectiveness of Action(s): 3 - Effective Metric(s): Percentage of Fresno County Foster Youth who graduate or complete a High School program Analysis Statement: The percentage of foster youth who graduated increased 6.86% over the three-year period.
+6.1 Coordination of Services for Foster Youth for Court and Community Schools

+Metric(s): Percentage of Fresno County Foster Youth who graduate or complete a High School program

+Analysis Statement: The percentage of foster youth who graduated increased 6.86% over the three-year period.
 The action provided trained staff in knowledge of foster educational law, processes, educational rights, and barriers that students in foster care experience.
 The staff utilized this knowledge to provide individualized support in developing educational plans and support, utilizing the iPlan education resource guide.
 Foster students were able to transition, progress in their education, and maximize their own educational success.